shinji-san/LuhnDotNet/README.md

     }
 }
 ```
 The `LuhnDotNet` library can also be used to validate an Austrian Pharmazentralnummer (PZN), which is a unique identifier for pharmaceuticals in Austria.
-The PZN is a 7-digit number, with the last digit being a check digit calculated using the Mod11 algorithm.
+The PZN is a 7-digit number, with the last digit being a check digit calculated using the Modulo 11 algorithm.
 Add a leading zero to the PZN to make it an 8-digit number, as the Mod11 algorithm expects an 8-digit input.
-The last digit is the check digit, which is calculated using the Mod11 algorithm.
+The last digit is the check digit, which is calculated using the Modulo 11 algorithm.
 Here is an example of how to validate an Austrian PZN using the `LuhnDotNet` library:

 ```csharp